firstopinion/courier/README.md

 Installing from source:

-`python setup.py install`
+    python setup.py install

 Setup
 -----

-Courier uses environemnt variables to send emails.
+Courier uses environment variables to send emails.
 The following need to be set.

 | Name                | Example              |
 | ------------------- | -------------------- |